-My name is Sarah, and I am a high school teacher in Nebraska.
+Sarah is a mother and high school teacher located in Nebraska.

 Shown above is an example of a typical school schedule of a high school French student.
 Notice the following: